gfx/tiscript/README.md

-# TiTys - Turing-Incomplete TypeScript as a Configuration Language
+# TiScript - Turing-Incomplete TypeScript as a Configuration Language

-TiTys is a configuration language designed to be intuitive and easy to work with for both humans and machines.
+TiScript is a configuration language designed to be intuitive and easy for humans and machines.
 It draws inspiration from TypeScript and JSON, offering the benefits of both:

 * **Readability and maintainability** for humans, similar to JSON.
-* **Type safety and structure** for machines, inspired by TypeScript.
+* **Type safety and structure** for machines inspired by TypeScript.

-TiTys is intentionally designed to be **Turing incomplete**.
-This means it's focused on defining configurations and not intended for general programming tasks.
+TiScript is intentionally designed to be **Turing incomplete**.
+This means it focuses on defining configurations and is not intended for general programming tasks.
 However, since it's a subset of TypeScript, you can still leverage the TypeScript development toolkit for features like language services.

 ## Project Status

-This is a work in progress. **The current implementation is a proof of concept** and not yet feature complete.
-The goal is to provide a simple and easy-to-use configuration language that can be used in a variety of applications.
+This is a work in progress. **The current implementation is a proof of concept**, and the feature is incomplete.
+The goal is to provide a simple and easy-to-use configuration language that can be used in various applications.

 ## Example

-TiTys definition:
+TiScript definition (it's also a TypeScript snippet):

 ```typescript
 // editor_config.ts